RaviKMalhotra/API/course.md

       systems, AI systems
 - **The word "application" simply means software with a purpose**.

-What is Programming?
+2. What is Programming?

-Programming is the process of writing instructions that computers can execute.
+  - Programming is the process of **writing instructions** that **computers can execute**.

-Programs communicate internally through functions, classes, modules, objects, and interfaces.
+  - Programs communicate internally through functions, classes, modules, objects, and interfaces.

-When one program needs information from another program, it requires a structured way to communicate.
+  - When one program **needs** information from another program, it requires **a structured way to communicate**.

-That structured communication is where APIs become important.
+  - That **structured communication is where APIs become important**.

-What is an Interface?
+3. What is an Interface?

-This is the most important word.
+  - This is the most important word.

-An interface is simply a point of interaction between two entities.
+  - An interface is simply a **point of interaction between two entities**.

-The entities may be:
+  - The entities may be:

-Human ↔ Machine
+    - Human ↔ Machine
-Machine ↔ Machine
+    - Machine ↔ Machine
-Software ↔ Software
+    - Software ↔ Software
-Hardware ↔ Software
+    - Hardware ↔ Software

-Examples of interfaces include:
+  - Examples of interfaces include:

-A keyboard
-A mouse
-A touchscreen
-A remote control
-A steering wheel
-A command-line interface (CLI)
-A graphical user interface (GUI)
-An API
+    - A keyboard, A mouse, A touchscreen, A remote control, A steering wheel, A command-line interface (CLI), A graphical user interface (GUI),And An API

-Every interface exists to make communication possible.
+- **Every interface exists to make communication possible**.

-Chapter 3 – Understanding Interfaces Through Everyday Life
+# Chapter 3 – Understanding Interfaces Through Everyday Life

-Interfaces are everywhere.
+- Interfaces are everywhere.

-Consider a television.
+- Consider a television.

-You don't open the television and manually change electrical signals.
+- You don't open the television and manually change electrical signals.

-Instead, you use a remote control.
+- Instead, you use a remote control.

-The remote is the interface.
+- The remote is the interface.

-Similarly,

-you don't directly control the engine of a car.
+- Similarly, you don't directly control the engine of a car.
 You use:

-steering wheel
-accelerator
-brake pedal
+  - steering wheel, accelerator, brake pedal

-These are interfaces.
+- These are interfaces.

-They hide enormous complexity.
+- They **hide** enormous complexity.

-The same principle applies to software.
+- The same principle applies to software.

-Applications should not manipulate each other's internal code or databases directly.
+- Applications **should not manipulate each other's internal code or databases directly**.

-Instead,

-they expose interfaces.

-Those interfaces are APIs.
+- **Instead, they expose interfaces.
+And Those interfaces are APIs**.

-Chapter 4 – The Official Definition
+# Chapter 4 – The Official Definition

-A practical definition is:

-An API is a well-defined interface that allows one software component to communicate with another through a predefined set of rules and operations.
+- A practical definition is: An API is a **well-defined interface** that allows **one software component to communicate with another through a predefined set of rules and operations**.

-Let's analyze this definition.
+- Let's analyze this definition.

-Well-defined

-The API clearly specifies what can and cannot be done.
+- Well-defined - The API clearly specifies what can and cannot be done.

-Interface

-It provides access without exposing internal implementation.
+- Interface - It provides access without exposing internal implementation.

-Software Component

-This may be:

-an application
-a library
-a database
-an operating system
-a cloud service
-an AI model
-a payment gateway

-Communicate
+- Software Component - This may be: an application, a library, a database, an operating system, a cloud service, an AI model, a payment gateway

-Requests are exchanged.
+- Communicate - Requests are exchanged.
 Responses are returned.

-Predefined Rules
+- Predefined Rules

-Every API defines:
+  - Every API defines: operations, inputs, outputs, errors, authentication, limitations,

-operations
-inputs
-outputs
-errors
-authentication
-limitations

-Without rules,

-communication becomes unreliable.
+- **Without rules, - communication becomes unreliable**.

-Chapter 5 – APIs Hide Complexity
+# Chapter 5 – APIs Hide Complexity

-One of the greatest strengths of APIs is abstraction.
+**One of the greatest strengths of APIs is abstraction**.

-Imagine driving a car.

-You press the accelerator.

-Thousands of mechanical events occur:
+- Imagine driving a car.
+You press the accelerator pedal, & thousands of mechanical events occur:

-fuel injection
-ignition timing
-piston movement
-transmission shifts
-wheel rotation
+  - **fuel injection**, **ignition** timing, **piston** movement, transmission shifts, wheel rotation

-Yet you only interact with one pedal.
+- Yet you only interact with one pedal.

-The complexity is hidden.
+- The complexity is hidden.

-Software works exactly the same way.
+- Software works exactly the same way.
 When you call:

-math.sqrt(25)
+  - math.sqrt(25)

-You receive:
+  - You receive: 5

-5

-You don't need to understand numerical algorithms, floating-point arithmetic, processor instructions, or memory management.
+  - You don't need to understand numerical algorithms, floating-point arithmetic, processor instructions, or memory management.

-The function acts as an API.
+  - The function acts as an API.

-It exposes a simple interface while hiding the implementation.
+- It **exposes a simple interface** while hiding the implementation.

-This principle is known as abstraction, and it is one of the cornerstones of software engineering.
+- This principle is **known as abstraction**, and it is one of the **cornerstones of software engineering**.

-Chapter 6 – APIs Are Contracts
+# Chapter 6 – APIs Are Contracts

-Imagine buying a smartphone charger.
+- Imagine buying a smartphone charger.
 You expect it to fit your phone.
 Why?

-Because manufacturers follow a connector standard.
+  - Because manufacturers follow a connector standard.

-As long as both sides follow the same standard, they work together.
+  - As long as both sides follow the same standard, they work together.

-An API functions similarly.
+- An API functions similarly.
 It defines:

-available operations
+  - available operations
-expected inputs
+  - expected inputs
-response formats
+  - response formats
-authentication methods
+  - authentication methods
-possible errors
+  - possible errors

-If both client and server follow the contract, communication succeeds.
+- If both client and server follow the contract, communication succeeds.

-If either side violates the contract, communication fails.
+- If either side violates the contract, communication fails.

-This is why API changes require careful planning.
+- **This is why API changes require careful planning**.

-Breaking a published API can disrupt thousands—or millions—of applications.
+**Breaking a published API can disrupt thousands—or millions—of applications**.

-Chapter 7 – APIs Are Not the Software
+# Chapter 7 – APIs Are Not the Software

-A common misconception is that an API is the application.
+- A common misconception is that an API is the application.
 It is not.

-Consider a hotel.
+- Consider a hotel.
 The hotel includes:

-rooms
-staff
-kitchens
-elevators
-security systems
-maintenance
+ - rooms, staff, kitchens, elevators, security systems, maintenance

-Now imagine the reception desk.
+- Now imagine the reception desk.

-The reception desk is how guests interact with the hotel.
+- The reception desk is how guests interact with the hotel.

-The reception desk is not the hotel.
+- The reception desk is not the hotel.

 Similarly,

-an API is how external systems interact with software.
+- **an API is how external systems interact with software**.

-The API exposes selected capabilities.
+- The **API exposes selected capabilities**.

-It does not expose every internal detail.
+- It **does not expose every internal detail**.

-This separation protects the application while making it usable.
+- This **separation protects the application while making it usable**.

-Chapter 8 – API vs Library
+# Chapter 8 – API vs Library

-These terms are often confused.
+- These terms are often confused.

-A library is code that your application imports and runs within its own process.
+- A library is code that your application imports and runs within its own process.

-For example:
+- For example:

-import math
+  - import math

-result = math.sqrt(25)
+  - result = math.sqrt(25)

-The library becomes part of your application while it is running.
+  - The library becomes part of your application while it is running.

-An API, on the other hand, is a contract for interaction.
+- An **API, on the other hand, is a contract for interaction**.

-Sometimes a library exposes an API (its functions and classes).
-Other times, an API is accessed over a network (such as a web API).
-The key idea is that an API defines how you interact with something, regardless of where it runs.
+- **Sometimes a library exposes an API (its functions and classes)**.
+- Other times, an API is accessed over a network (such as a web API).
+- The key idea is that an API defines how you interact with something, regardless of where it runs.

-Think of it this way:
+- Think of it this way:

-A library is the toolbox you bring into your workshop.
+  - A library is the toolbox you bring into your workshop.
-An API is the receptionist you contact to request a service.
+  - An API is the receptionist you contact to request a service.

-Chapter 9 – API vs Framework
+# Chapter 9 – API vs Framework

-A framework provides the overall structure for building an application.
+- A framework provides the overall structure for building an application.

-Instead of your code calling the framework whenever it wants, the framework often calls your code at the appropriate time.
+- Instead of your code calling the framework whenever it wants, the framework often calls your code at the appropriate time.
 This is commonly known as the Inversion of Control (IoC) principle.

-Examples include:

-Spring Boot
-Django
-ASP.NET Core
-Ruby on Rails

-These frameworks expose APIs for developers to use, but they are much more than APIs—they provide architecture, lifecycle management, and conventions.

-Chapter 10 – API vs SDK

-An SDK (Software Development Kit) is a complete toolkit for developing applications against a platform or service.

-An SDK may include:

-APIs
-Libraries
-Documentation
-Sample applications
-Command-line tools
-Debugging utilities

-An API is usually one component of an SDK.

-For example, a cloud provider may offer a REST API, along with SDKs for Java, Python, Go, JavaScript, and C# that make calling that API easier.

-Chapter 11 – API vs Protocol

-A protocol defines how data is exchanged between systems.

-Examples include:

-HTTP
-HTTPS
-SMTP
-FTP

-An API defines what operations are available and how a client should use them.

-Think of it this way:

-The protocol is the language being spoken.
-The API is the conversation and the agreed set of requests and responses.

-An API often uses one or more protocols, but the two concepts are not interchangeable.

-Chapter 12 – Where APIs Exist

-One of the biggest mindset shifts in this course is realizing that APIs are everywhere.

-Examples include:

-Operating Systems

-Functions to create files, allocate memory, or start processes.

-Programming Languages

-Standard libraries such as Python's math or Java's Collections.

-Databases

-Interfaces for creating, reading, updating, and deleting data.

-Browsers

-JavaScript APIs like the DOM API, Fetch API, Geolocation API, and Canvas API.

-Mobile Platforms

-Camera, GPS, notifications, Bluetooth, biometrics, and sensors.

-Cloud Platforms

-Virtual machines, storage, networking, messaging, identity management.

-AI Platforms

-Text generation, image generation, embeddings, speech recognition, and tool calling.

-Once you recognize APIs as interfaces rather than just web endpoints, you'll begin seeing them throughout the computing landscape.
+- Examples include:
+  - Spring Boot
+  - Django
+  - ASP.NET Core
+  - Ruby on Rails
+- These frameworks expose APIs for developers to use, but they are much more than APIs—they provide architecture, lifecycle management, and conventions.

+# Chapter 10 – API vs SDK

+- An **SDK (Software Development Kit) is a complete toolkit for developing applications** against a platform or service.
+- An SDK may include:
+  - APIs
+  - Libraries
+  - Documentation
+  - Sample applications
+  - Command-line tools
+  - Debugging utilities
+- An API is usually one component of an SDK.
+- For example, a cloud provider may offer a REST API, along with SDKs for Java, Python, Go, JavaScript, and C# that make calling that API easier.

+# Chapter 11 – API vs Protocol

+- A protocol defines how data is exchanged between systems.
+- Examples include: HTTP HTTPS SMTP FTP
+- An API defines **what operations are available and how a client should use them**.
+- Think of it this way:
+  - The protocol is the language being spoken.
+  - The API is the conversation and the agreed set of requests and responses.
+- An API often uses one or more protocols, but the two concepts are not interchangeable.

+# Chapter 12 – Where APIs Exist

+- One of the biggest mindset shifts in this course is realizing that APIs are everywhere.
+- Examples include: Operating Systems, Functions to create files, allocate memory, or start processes.
+- Programming Languages - Standard libraries such as Python's math or Java's Collections.
+- Databases - Interfaces for creating, reading, updating, and deleting data.
+- Browsers - JavaScript APIs like the DOM API, Fetch API, Geolocation API, and Canvas API.
+- Mobile Platforms - Camera, GPS, notifications, Bluetooth, biometrics, and sensors.
+- Cloud Platforms - Virtual machines, storage, networking, messaging, identity management.
+- AI Platforms - Text generation, image generation, embeddings, speech recognition, and tool calling.
+- Once you recognize APIs as interfaces rather than just web endpoints, you'll begin seeing them throughout the computing landscape.

 Chapter 13 – The Four Pillars of Every API